 Organization-wide behavior change to support health and wellness

-Care coordination corrects the misalignment of outdated managed care models by making PCPs and their care teams the focal point of the care experience — rather than restricting primary care teams by facilitating referrals tor specialists.
+Care coordination corrects the misalignment of outdated managed care models by making primary care physicians (PCPs) and their care teams the focal point of the care experience, rather than restricting primary care teams by facilitating referrals to specialists.